byuitechops/for-the-strength-of-developers/Core/core.md

 # Core (As you are doing stuff)

 ## First Work Project
-At this point students are ready to do a real work project - talk to Josh
+At this point students are eligible to do a real work project - talk to Josh to receive one

 come up with a policy for learning this